 Leora must hurry through her tasks because her very own sheep is expecting a little lamb and she doesn’t want to miss its birth - but along her way, she finds people who need a bit of time, kindness, and help from her.

 A story of kindness, gratitude, and joy, this winsome Christmas children’s book is suitable for all ages and may just become a new Advent tradition and favourite in your family.

 The Light Gift features hand-painted illustrations, delightful details, and a powerful life-transforming message.
-Every page is produced in beautiful watercolour paint and is printed on high-quality custom vellum paper.
+Every page is produced in beautiful watercolour paint and is printed on high-quality heavy gloss paper.

 Reminiscent of old children’s classics, The Light Gift also features margin artwork that tells a separate story - the tale of the Holy Family’s journey to Bethlehem - and a little treasure hunt for adults and kids alike: hidden in every page is a hedgehog (native to the Middle East) that can be found as you read through the story.